scalar-labs/scalar-jepsen/scalardb/README.md

 The current tests use [Cassandra test tools in Jepsen](https://github.com/scalar-labs/scalar-jepsen/tree/cassandra).

 ## How to test
+1. Start the Docker nodes or multiple machines and log into jepsen-control (as explained [here](https://github.com/scalar-labs/scalar-jepsen/tree/README.md)).

-1. Install the Cassandra test tool
+2. Install the Cassandra test tool

     ```
     # in jepsen-control